Changissnz/selfinterest/README.md

 that claims their decision-making processes do not have a non-null plasticity must be confident in their statement, first and foremost, and for their claim to have any perceptible persuasion for proof via correspondence to their actions, they must also not be under the influence of factors positioned to force their hand into contradiction.
-It is a fact of relativity that many human beings have a stronger sense of conviction than others.
+It is a fact of relativity that some human beings have a stronger sense of conviction than others.
 However, as with many matters under the lens of empirical judgment, the personality trait of conviction, in exemplification, is praised partially because of its likeness to loyalty but then criticized for the stubbornness and ignorance that particular fatalists, doomed to fail, associate with it.